-A total of 1,116 new transit shelters would be constructed at designated locations, at existing bus stops without transit shelters, and the existing 1,884 transit shelters would be replaced.
-The dimension of each new structure would be approximately 5 feet wide, 14-20 feet long, and 9 feet tall.
+The dimension of each new structure would be approximately 5 feet wide, 14-20 feet long, and 9 feet tall, with placemaking kiosks up to 16 feet tall.
 It would be equipped with seating, illumination for security and safety, and provide a separate stand-alone litter/recyclable receptacle.